takeoff-pharatesid/cloud-function-poc/README.md

             | -- ...
             | -- ...

-This folder contains actual source code per cloud function
+This folder contains actual source code per cloud function.
+Every cloud function folder contains cmd folder, this is just for local testing and won't be included in the final zip.

 **common**